mech/Learning-Notes/FrontEnd/JavaScript/React/Components.md

 5. State changes over time.
 So let's eliminate time.
 Let's be declarative and beat the passage of time.
 6. Look at jQuery for widget options/props
 7. Use Compound Components to compose just like `<option>` inside `<select>`
+8. Keep the props that your component expects to a minimum and make sure you use them individually.
+Do not just blindly spread the props as you may cause unnecessary re-renders.
+9. **Never let them know your next move.** Keep your components generic enough that they solve only one view element, really well.
+If your components are small and flexible, then they will not be pigeonhole’d and able to be composed into larger units.
+10. Your `render()` method should be as lightweight and fast as possible.

 ## Verbs for component name